FarronF/limerick-council-meetings/meetings/2023/12/11-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 20th November 2023.md

 where a household faces the termination of their

-tenancy due to the landlord’s intention to sell the--- 7
+tenancy due to the landlord’s intention to sell the
+---
+7

 property.
 To be eligible for consideration the net